Today's stock tips by Sudarshan Sukhani, Mitessh Thakkar

-Indian indices are likely to open lower on Thursday, tracking losses in global peers after the US federal reserve pulled up its timeline for rate hikes to 2023 from 2024 as inflation rises.
+The Indian market may open on a subdued note on Wednesday amid mixed global cues as investors await the US Federal Reserve’s interest rate decision.
+Meanwhile, the SGX Nifty was trading 25.50 points or 0.16 percent lower at 15,828.50, indicating a cautious start for the indices.
 CNBC-TV18’s in-house panel of experts have picked a list of stocks for the investors to buy/sell in trade today.

 Sudarshan Sukhani - s2analytics.com

-—Sell Vedanta with a stop loss of Rs 269, target at Rs 259
+—Sell Exide Industries with a stop loss of Rs 197, target at Rs 190

 Mitessh Thakkar - mitesshthakkar.com

-—Buy Petronet with a stop loss of Rs 234, target at Rs 220
+—Buy Cummins with a stop loss of Rs 833, target at Rs 875

 Disclaimer: CNBCTV18.com advises users to check with certified experts before taking any investment decisions.